hexbatch/apple-core/core-docs/step-5-types/type-api.md

 The owner of the type is the user who creates it.
 Type ownership cannot be transferred.

-When editing types, the type must not be used anywhere, except one can always retire a type to prevent the type from create new tokens or being a parent in new types
+When editing types, the type must not be used anywhere, except one can always retire a type to prevent the type from create new elements or being a parent in new types

-Token types have an owner, options, attributes, and parents
+Element types have an owner, options, attributes, and parents

-Token types name and info are in its attributes
+Element types name and info are in its attributes

-(other api here involve creating the token, getting token attribute values , and making a requirement)
+(other api here involve creating the element, getting element attribute values , and making a requirement)

 | Method | Path            | Route Name | Description                         |
 |--------|-----------------|------------|-------------------------------------|